Animesh Das

 Conclusion

 The LikeMinds Feed system provides flexibility in content discovery through its three-tiered approach.
-While the Universal Feed ensures real-time updates, the Ranked Feed enhances visibility of popular content, and the Personalized Feed ensures highly relevant posts reach the user.
+While the Universal Feed ensures real-time updates, the Ranked Feed enhances the visibility of popular content, and the Personalized Feed ensures that highly relevant posts reach the user.
 The combination of these approaches allows LikeMinds to cater to a wide range of community needs, improving engagement and user satisfaction.

 Supercharge your retention with in-app social features